Follow the steps

 You'll need an official MPI vet to sign the export certificate and AWEC at the international airport (Auckland, Wellington, or Christchurch) your pet is departing from.
 You'll need to take the completed “Supporting declaration form for export certification and AWEC form” with you to the MPI official vet.
 The supporting declaration form must be completed by the owner and a New Zealand registered vet.
 This form supports the issuing of an export certificate and an AWEC by the official MPI veterinarian.

-- Download supporting declaration form for export certification and AWEC (for cats and dogs travelling to countries other than Australia)
+- Download supporting declaration form for MPI pet official export certification and AWECs including pets to Australia [PDF, 152 KB]

 - Find contact details for MPI’s official vets